rice9797/ws4channels/README.md

  -Includes seven looping jazz tracks as background music.

 -Provides an XMLTV guide with hourly “Local Weather” entries.

+-Added guide logo

 -Optimized cropping for a clean video feed by removing white bars.

-- Changed default cpu and memory limits to 1 cpu core and 1gb ram.
+-Changed default cpu and memory limits to 1 cpu core and 1gb ram.
 Adjust if your system requires.

-About
+About:

 A nostalgic weather streaming solution for Channels DVR, built with Node.js, Puppeteer, and FFmpeg.